gbv/login-client/README.md

 client.providers
 client.connected
 client.token
+client.decodedToken // Decoded, but not verified!
 client.about
 // Additional methods
 client.setName("New Name")
+// Static properties
+LoginClient.events // Object with available events (usage see above) LoginClient.errors // Object with available error classes LoginClient.jwtDecode // Access to jwtDecode function
 ```

 The [login-server] contains a more comprehensive example at its `/api` endpoint.
 See [its source code](https://github.com/gbv/login-server/blob/master/views/api.ejs) for details.